olegviro/VersoTeX/README.md

 A good part of adjustments has to be done at the beginning of the file.

 The file is placed to its own directory.
-In what follows we assume that the parent directory contains directory jquery with javascript libraries, files vt.css, vt.sty, vt.js of VersoTeX and a file myMathJax.txt from lwarp with references to java script files.
+In what follows we assume that the parent directory contains directory *jquery* with javascript libraries, files *vt.css, vt.sty, vt.js* of VersoTeX-2 and a file *myMathJax.txt* from lwarp with references to java script files.

 For the best result, the document class of the paper should be article.